USDX Reaches Market Cap of $632,827.72 (USDX)

-USDX (CURRENCY:USDX) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM ET on January 25th.
-In the last week, USDX has traded flat against the U.S. dollar.
-USDX has a total market cap of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
-One USDX coin can now be purchased for about $0.17 or 0.00001425 BTC on major exchanges.
+USDX (CURRENCY:USDX) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on January 27th.
+USDX has a total market capitalization of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
+One USDX coin can currently be bought for approximately $0.17 or 0.00001425 BTC on exchanges.
+Over the last week, USDX has traded flat against the U.S. dollar.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.